ozankececioglu/z/README.md

 	z foo -p \\ 	cd to most frecent folder matching foo for UNC paths

+	z foo			Exactly the same as the above two commands

 ## Limitations

 Below is a list of features which have not yet been ported from the original `z` bash script...yet.